Jalagatha/Lesson-One-/README.md

 - Fundamentals of HTML and CSS
 ## Software to use
 - vs code
+## VSCode Extentions
 - live-server

-## Working with html.
+- emmet
-    - HTML Elements
+- prettier

 ## Lesson One Working css
 1. CSS BOX Model
 - Margin